tuura/fantasi/doc/README.md

 one is using.
 To create this two projects, click on the tab `File -> Nios II Application and BSP from Template` from within `Eclipse` design environment.
-A window (see Fig. 4) will be opening, where you need to select the SOPC file (select the file `fantasi-niosII.sopcinfo` of the repo, see note below), write a name for the project (let's call it 'FANTASI'), and choose a project template (select the 'Blank Project').
+A window (see Fig. 4) will be opening, where you need to select the SOPC file (select the file `niosII.sopcinfo` of the repo, see note below), write a name for the project (let's call it 'FANTASI'), and choose a project template (select the 'Blank Project').
 The SOPC file is created by the Nios II Development kit (see Point 2 of [Generating FPGA